Haubarg

 A Haubarg, rarely also Hauberg, is the typical farmhouse of the Eiderstedt peninsula on the northwest coast of Germany and is a type of Gulf house.
-It emerged in the late 16th century when West Frisian immigrants brought with them the Gulf type of farm building and it was to continue to be used until the late 19th century as a farmhouse.
+It emerged in the late 16th century when West Frisian immigrants brought with them the Gulf type of farm building and it continued to be used until the late 19th century.
 In the Netherlands these houses are called stolpboerderij.

 The word "Haubarg" means a place for piling or stacking hay (see hooiberg).
 As a byre-dwelling, man and animal lived for centuries in haubargs under one roof, albeit in separate rooms.

 Design

 Haubargs have a right-angled floor plan, which is square in the case of four-post buildings.
 They are post-and-beam houses, a form of Ständerhaus, in which the house is supported on, usually four, but sometimes six or eight posts, depending on size, that are joined by longitudinal and transverse beams (Pfetten).
 In rare cases, no longer seen today, there were as many as ten posts.
 This method of construction meant, inter alia, that the house was resistant to the forces of nature, especially storms and their associated surges.
 Even if a storm surge collapses the walls, the posts will still support the roof.
 The basic structure of the house remains undamaged.
 This design also simplified the renovation of the walls, which began to 'salt out' after about 100 years and had to be replaced.

 The four posts in the centre of a Haubarg form a square or Vierkant, in which the straw, which was produced by threshing, was stored.
 Arranged around it are the Loo, where threshing and other activities took place, living rooms (Döns) and sleeping compartments (alcoves or Alkoven) for the farm hands (Hofgesinde) together with the stalls for the horses (Peerboos), cattle (Boos) and small livestock.
 The bedchambers of well-to-do farmer and his family were wall bed in alcoves in the so-called Pesel, which could even be heated, whereas the farm labourers were only kept warm by the cattle and the stored straw and hay.

 The hay, which gave this type of house its name, was kept above the Boos, whilst grain was stored over the living area of the house.
 Before being threshed, sheaves from the harvest were stacked above the Loo on a sort of slatted floor (Spaltenboden).
 Outside the harvest season, the Loo acted as a shed for wagons.

 Another feature is the thatched roof, often 15 or 20 metres high, under which hay for the winter was stored.